Flex Fuel Vehicles

 Visit E85Vehicles.com to see what you need to look for in your vehicle identification number.

-Each month, more E85 stations are being opened across the U.S. Minnesota has over 200 E85 stations—and Nebraska is quickly adding stations at this time.
+Each month, more E85 stations are being opened across the U.S. Minnesota has more than 200 E85 stations—and Nebraska is quickly adding stations at this time.

 In 2005, President George Bush signed the Energy Bill.
 In this bill, there is an infrastructure development provision that provides a 30% federal income tax credit, up to $30,000 per property, to install alternative fuel dispensing systems.
 The Internal Revenue Service (IRS) has published Form 8911, Alternative Fuel Vehicle Refueling Property Credit for the installation of E85 fueling systems.